-2020 2019
+2019 2018

 Key assumptions

-- discount rate 0.87% 1.32%
+- discount rate 1.32% 2.65%

-- wages escalation rate 3.00% 3.50%
+- wages escalation rate 3.50% 3.30%

-- settlement rate 9.90% 9.68%
+- settlement rate 9.68% 8.58%

+5.6 Other Liabilities

+Non-curi rent Clayton I andfill Funding Obligation

-Note 5 Council's financial position (continued) 2020 \$'000 2019 \$'000 5.6 Other Liabilities Non-current Clayton Landfill Funding Obligation Total other liabilities - non-current 1,034 1,034
+Clayton Landfill Funding Obligation 1,034 903 Total other liabilities - non-current 1,034 903

-Council holds an interest of 14.12% (2018/19:14.12%) in Regional Landfill Clayton South.
+Council holds an interest of 14.12% (2017/18:14.12%) in Regional Landfill Clayton South.
 The principal activity is the provision of a refuse disposal site for member Councils.
 The liability represents Council's share of future funding for the Clayton landfill site's aftercare management costs.
 The Clayton landfill provision is calculated using the present value of aftercare costs associated with the site based on independent advice from landfill experts Golder Associates.

-The provision includes capping and gas infrastructure capital works and additional aftercare management costs for the next 25 years until 2045.
+The provision includes capping and gas infrastructure capital works and additional aftercare management costs for the next 26 years until 2045.
 The provision is reassessed at the end of each reporting period in order to ensure that it accurately reflects the cost of aftercare management of the site.
 Further costs may arise for future aftercare of the landfill site however at this stage, these costs are too uncertain to reliably determine.
 At balance date the landfill itself retains sufficient liquidity to fund the post closure capital works and aftercare management costs for the medium term.
-It is, however likely that additional Council funding will be required to support the entity in the longer term.
+It is, however, likely that additional Council funding will be required to support the entity in the longer term.